biobakery/humann/readme.md

 #### Installing from source ####

-1. Move to the HUMAnN2 directory
+1. Move to the HUMAnN 2.0 directory

     * ``$ cd $HUMAnN2_PATH ``

-2. Install HUMAnN2
+2. Install HUMAnN 2.0

     * ``$ python setup.py install ``
     * This command will automatically install MinPath (and new version of glpk) along with Bowtie2 and Diamond (if they are not already installed).